 Footings and foundations

-Foundations for masonry chimneys should be constructed of concrete according to prEN 1997-3 and prEN 1998-5.
+Foundations for masonry chimneys should be constructed of concrete according to EN 1997-3:— and EN 1998-5:—4.
 They should be at least 300 mm thick and should extend at least 150 mm beyond the face of the chimney or support wall on all sides.
 Footings should be founded on natural undisturbed ground or engineered fill below frost depth.
 In areas not subjected to freezing, footings should be at least 300 mm below the ground surface.

 Minimum vertical reinforcement